 Babies are unpredictable.
-The parents may reassure you how calm, sleepy they become when they feed or how cooperative they can be, but the truth is newborn are an unpredictable subject to handle.
+The parents may reassure you how calm, sleepy they become when they feed or how cooperative they can be, but the truth is newborns are an unpredictable subject to handle.
 It is best if you come prepared for the session.
 How do you do that?

-Come with all the right tools for the session; for example, the props, white music, a heater to control temperatures and collection of poses.
+Come with all the right tools for the session; for example, the props, white music, a heater to control temperatures, and a collection of poses.
 Babies can sense tension and commotions.
 You and your team should be on the right mind, as the session should only have one baby.
 You are in charge, so be calm enough to control the shoot.

 You may find the following posts useful: Planning Your First Baby Photo Shoot?
 Here’s How

 Like mentioned earlier, sleeping babies are the best to manage.
 They are easy to move around, calm, and bring the best poses when deep asleep.
 To get that, you must practice the 10-day rule.
 That is having the newborn photo session within ten days after birth.
 Why is that?

 During this timeframe, they sleep a lot.
 All they do is merely eat and sleep.
 So, you have ample time to work with him or her when asleep.
 The second reason is that they can quickly curl as they did in the womb during the first ten days.
 Thus, you get excellent poses with a flexible curly baby.
 That way, you won’t have to force any pose, which is uncomfortable enough to make them cry.